Rolands-Laucis/Word_Embedding_Methods_for_the_Latvian_Language/SpaCy/README.md

+## Introduction

+All you need is the files from this repository and installed libraries.
+If you want to use a different training data set, then you need those files as well.
+Careful when reading instructions, as a few of these steps have already been performed and dont need to be repeated, it is mentioned if this is the case for a given step.

+## Steps to reproduce paper results
 >  This folder does NLP tasks for testing created word embeddings using python nlp SpaCy lib.
 For training POS and NER tagger and using them to evaluate embeddings.
 These commands contain relative paths from inside this folder, so run them from this dir.